SIMBa: System Identification Methods leveraging Backpropagation: Introduction

 \subsection{Contribution}

 None of the aforementioned methods allowing prior knowledge integration considered the stability of the resulting model.
-Additionally, they usually rely on one-step-ahead fitting criteria.
-To the best of the authors' knowledge, simultaneously imposing sparsity or other desired properties \textit{and} stability constraints with multi-step-ahead identification is still an open problem that we propose to solve in this paper.
+Additionally, they usually rely on one-step-ahead fitting criteria, which can lead to poor long-term prediction accuracy~\cite{farina2011simulation}. \old{To the best of the authors' knowledge, simultaneously imposing sparsity or other desired properties \textit{and} stability constraints with multi-step-ahead identification is still an open problem that we propose to solve in this paper.} \old{To achieve this, we extend SIMBa to let one incorporate desired system properties without jeopardizing the stability of the identified model.}To exemplify how to maintain state-of-the-art performance without losing stability guarantees when enforcing desired system properties, this paper extends SIMBa to allow for incorporation of predefined sparsity patterns or known values state-space matrices. }

-To achieve this, we extend SIMBa to let one incorporate desired system properties without jeopardizing the stability of the identified model.
-Leveraging novel free parameterizations of Schur matrices and well-established ML tools for multi-step prediction error minimization, we show how SIMBa can clearly outperform traditional SI methods.
+Leveraging novel free parametrizations of Schur matrices and well-established ML tools for multi-step prediction error minimization, we show how SIMBa can significantly outperform traditional stable SI methods found in the MATLAB SI toolbox~\cite{ljung1995system}.
 To this end, we conduct extensive numerical experiments, identifying different systems with and without state measurements, from simulated as well as real-world data, and while enforcing various system properties.

 SIMBa incurs large computational burdens, requiring from several minutes to over an hour for training, in contrast to the few seconds needed for conventional methods.
-However, it consistently --- and sometimes significantly --- outperforms traditional approaches on a wide variety of problems in terms of accuracy, even while enforcing desired properties.
+However, it consistently --- and sometimes significantly --- outperforms traditional approaches on a wide variety of problems in terms of accuracy, even while enforcing \old{desired properties} prior knowledge on the state-space matrices.
 SIMBa could hence be very beneficial in applications where performance is critical or system properties must be respected.

 Together, these investigations hint at the efficacy of ML tools to improve upon traditional methods and pave the way for a generic nonlinear SI framework.
 Indeed, SIMBa could integrate nonlinearities, similarly to~\cite{zakwan2022physically, di2023towards}, or be fused in Koopman-based approaches like~\cite{loyakoopman, schulze2022data, schulze2022identification, choi2023data} to enforce stability.